istio/istio.io/content/blog/2019/root-transition/index.md

 ===YOU HAVE 30 DAYS BEFORE THE ROOT CERT EXPIRED!=====
 {{< /text >}}

-Please run the following steps to upgrade immediately, before your root certificate expires.
+Please run the following steps to upgrade immediately to avoid system outages, before your root certificate expires.

 ### Step 1.
 Do the root certificate transition